 While Konami still had the rights to King Kong, he was considered among their top-line A-lister characters in this wacky crossover game.
 The game references Goemon, Gradius, Twinbee, and more as you swap between the cast of characters (including Konami Man- who made a cameo in King Kong 2) and complete various platforming levels (well, and one final shooting stage starring the Vic Viper and TwinBee).

 There is a sequel and a mobile version, but neither of them features King Kong.
-This game was never released outside of Japan, but it’s easy enough to play and there is an english translation fo the game available.
+This game was never released outside of Japan, but it’s easy enough to play and there is an English translation of the game available.

 However, the game is a bit tough to enjoy.
 The high difficulty, meandering levels, and jankiness mean you’re probably better off playing the much better Wai Wai World 2, but sadly the sequel doesn’t include Kong as Konami’s license had expired by that point!